Creating a Bootable USB Drive

 On Ubuntu and Ubuntu MATE

 GNOME Disks is pre-installed on Ubuntu 16.04 and newer.
 Use the Restore Disk Image… option, which natively supports XZ compressed images.
+It can be used for both USB drives and microSDHC cards.

 If Disks is not present on your system, you can install it from the terminal: